-CROWN CASTLE INTERNATIONAL CORP.
-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS May 21, 2021
+CROWN CASTLE INC. THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF STOCKHOLDERS May 17, 2023

-The undersigned hereby appoints Jay A. Brown and Donald J. Reid, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes each of them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Crown Castle International Corp. that the undersigned is/are entitled to vote at the Annual Meeting of Stockholders to be held in a virtual meeting format only, via a live webcast at www.virtualshareholdermeeting.com/CCl2021, at 9:00 A.M., Central Time on May 21, 2021, and any adjournments or postponements thereof.
+The undersigned hereby appoint(s) Jay A. Brown and Donald J. Reid, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) each of them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Crown Castle Inc. that the undersigned is/are entitled to vote at the Annual Meeting of Stockholders to be held on Wednesday, May 17, 2023 at 9:00 a.m.
+Central Time at the Company's Corporate Offices at 8020 Katy Freeway, Houston, TX 77024.

 IF YOU ARE A STOCKHOLDER, THIS PROXY, WHEN PROPERLY EXECUTED AND DELIVERED, WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED.
-IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED "FOR" THE ELECTION OF EACH OF THE NOMINEES FOR THE BOARD OF DIRECTORS LISTED IN PROPOSAL 1 ON THE REVERSE SIDE, "FOR" EACH OF PROPOSALS 2 AND 3, FOR "1 YEAR" ON PROPOSAL 4, AND IN THE DISCRETION OF THE PROXIES NAMED ABOVE ON ANY OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF.
+IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED "FOR" THE ELECTION OF EACH OF THE NOMINEES FOR THE BOARD OF DIRECTORS LISTED IN PROPOSAL 1 ON THE REVERSE SIDE, "FOR" EACH OF PROPOSALS 2, 3 and 4, AND IN THE DISCRETION OF THE PROXIES NAMED ABOVE ON ANY OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF.
 VOTING INSTRUCTIONS MUST BE RECEIVED BY 11:59 P.M.
-EASTERN TIME ON MAY 20, 2021.
+EASTERN TIME ON MAY 16, 2023.

-IF YOU ARE A PARTICIPANT IN THE CROWN CASTLE INTERNATIONAL CORP.
-401(K) PLAN ("PLAN"), THEN THE PROXY CARD, WHEN PROPERLY EXECUTED AND DELIVERED, WILL CONSTITUTE VOTING INSTRUCTIONS TO CHARLES SCHWAB BANK, AS TRUSTEE FOR THE PLAN ("TRUSTEE"), WITH RESPECT TO SHARES OF COMMON STOCK ALLOCABLE TO YOUR ACCOUNT ON MATTERS PROPERLY COMING BEFORE THE ANNUAL MEETING OF STOCKHOLDERS AND ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF.
+IF YOU ARE A PARTICIPANT IN THE CROWN CASTLE INC. 401(K) PLAN ("PLAN"), THEN THE PROXY CARD, WHEN PROPERLY EXECUTED AND DELIVERED, WILL CONSTITUTE VOTING INSTRUCTIONS TO CHARLES SCHWAB BANK, AS TRUSTEE FOR THE PLAN ("TRUSTEE"), WITH RESPECT TO SHARES OF COMMON STOCK ALLOCABLE TO YOUR ACCOUNT ON MATTERS PROPERLY COMING BEFORE THE ANNUAL MEETING OF STOCKHOLDERS AND ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF.
 IF YOU, AS THE PARTICIPANT IN THE PLAN, FAIL TO PROVIDE INSTRUCTIONS BY 11:59 P.M.
-EASTERN TIME ON MAY 18, 2021, THE INDEPENDENT FIDUCIARY FOR THE PLAN WILL INSTRUCT THE TRUSTEE TO VOTE SUCH SHARES OF COMMON STOCK IN THE SAME PROPORTION AS SHARES OF COMMON STOCK FOR WHICH VOTING INSTRUCTIONS HAVE BEEN TIMELY AND PROPERLY RECEIVED FROM OTHER PLAN PARTICIPANTS, UNLESS REQUIRED BY APPLICABLE LAW TO EXERCISE DISCRETION IN VOTING SUCH SHARES.
+EASTERN TIME ON MAY 14, 2023, THE INDEPENDENT FIDUCIARY FOR THE PLAN WILL INSTRUCT THE TRUSTEE TO VOTE SUCH SHARES OF COMMON STOCK IN THE SAME PROPORTION AS SHARES OF COMMON STOCK FOR WHICH VOTING INSTRUCTIONS HAVE BEEN TIMELY AND PROPERLY RECEIVED FROM OTHER PLAN PARTICIPANTS, UNLESS REQUIRED BY APPLICABLE LAW TO EXERCISE DISCRETION IN VOTING SUCH SHARES.